Text2SQL-Flow: A Robust SQL-Aware Data Augmentation Framework for Text-to-SQL: Experiments

-As shown in the lower part of Table~\ref{tab:retrieval_performance}, fine-tuning the retrieval model on high-quality synthetic data from SQLFlow-part using our retrieval strategy significantly boosts performance.
-Both the high-quality augmented data and the masked alignment retrieval method contribute to this improvement.
-Specifically, our Question-SQL alignment method without masking achieves 59.3\%, 81.0\%, and 82.1\% accuracy on BIRD-dev, Spider-dev, and Spider-test, respectively, outperforming the baseline that relies on Question-SQL similarity retrieval with the base (non-finetuned, no mask) model.
-This indicates that fine-tuning with augmented data enables the model to select more relevant examples, thereby enhancing the in-context learning capability of downstream closed-source models for accurate SQL generation.
 The masking strategy is another key contributor to this improvement.
 Ablation studies confirm its effectiveness: for non-finetuned methods, masking consistently improves retrieval performance (e.g., DAIL selection accuracy on BIRD-dev increases from 58.8\% to 59.4\%).
-Similarly, when we fine-tune on SQLFlow-part and use masking during training, performance improves to 61.0\%, 81.2\%, and 83.5\% on the three benchmarks, demonstrating that masking remains essential even after fine-tuning.
+Similarly, when we fine-tune on SQLFlow-part and use masking during training, performance improves to 61.0\%, 81.2\%, and 83.5\% on the three benchmarks.
 By masking literal values in the training data, the model learns to focus on the structural correspondence between questions and SQL queries while ignoring superficial lexical differences.
-This enables it to retrieve examples whose SQL patterns closely match the unseen ground-truth query based solely on the input question—in a single step.
-In contrast, methods like DAIL require generating an intermediate SQL query during retrieval, which incurs additional API costs and risks propagating errors from imperfect intermediate generations.
+This enables it to retrieve examples whose SQL patterns closely match the unseen ground-truth query based solely on the input question in a single step.
+We also evaluate ASTs as an alternative SQL representation for embedding-model training and example retrieval in our Question-AST similarity setting.
+However, converting SQL into ASTs can obscure semantic cues but may introduce additional noise, leading to fewer improvements on some benchmarks.
+Since SQL already encodes rich structural information, our Question-SQL alignment is designed to enable the retrieval model to learn question–query correspondences in a data-driven manner while preserving the full SQL signal.
+In contrast, strategies such as DAIL Selection and PreSQL-SQL Selection require generating an intermediate SQL query for retrieval, which incurs additional API costs and risks propagating errors from intermediate generations.